-Stein, Nunavut, Canada
+(i) Stein, Nunavut, Canada

-During the year ended November 30, 2018, the Company entered into an option agreement with Arctic Star Exploration Corp. ("Arctic Star") to earn a 60% interest in Arctic Star's wholly-owned Stein Diamond Project in Nunavut, Canada.
-The Stein Diamond Project consists of 4 contiguous prospecting permits on the Southern Boothia Peninsula, NU.
+The Company has an option agreement with Arctic Star Exploration Corp. ("Arctic Star") whereby it can earn a 60% interest in Arctic Star's wholly-owned Stein Diamond Project in Nunavut, Canada.
+The Stein Diamond Project consists various claims on the Southern Boothia Peninsula.